Set Up Your Data Collection

 When a newly generated

-, data from 5 minutes before to 1 minute after the timestamp will be automatically collected and saved to a record.
+.mcapfile on the device contains the topic/error_status, and thedatafield of that topic includes event codes1001 ~ 1005, data from 5 minutes before to 1 minute after the timestamp will be automatically collected and saved to a record.
 Example message:

 Prerequisites